Farama-Foundation/PettingZoo/docs/atari.md

 }
 ```

-Various to the Arcade Learning Environment were introduced in:
+Various extensions to the Arcade Learning Environment were introduced in:

 ```
 @article{machado2018revisiting,